defenseunicorns/uds-cli/README.md

 UDS CLI supports multi-arch bundles.
 This means you can push bundles with different architectures to the same remote OCI repository, at the same tag.
 For example, you can push both an `amd64` and `arm64` bundle to `ghcr.io/<org>/<bundle name>:0.0.1`.

 ### Architecture Validation
-When deploying a local bundle, the bundle's architecture will be used for comparison against the cluster architecture to ensure compatability.
+When deploying a local bundle, the bundle's architecture will be used for comparison against the cluster architecture to ensure compatibility.
 If deploying a remote bundle, by default the bundle is pulled based on system architecture, which is then checked against the cluster.

 > [!NOTE]
 > It is possible to override the bundle architecture used at validation time by using the `--architecture` / `-a` flag.